cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

-# Importing GitHub Actions workflow files into CUE
+# Driving GitHub Actions workflows with CUE
 <sup>by [Jonathan Matthews](https://jonathanmatthews.com)</sup>

 This guide explains how to convert GitHub Actions workflow files from YAML to